ZenCloud/kubernetes/README.md

 - You need four nodes setup with CentOS ~7.
 - You need ssh access as root.
-- Normal username is currently hard coded in the setup script.
 - Node ssh aliases are currently hard coded in the setup script.
-- Read and understand each step in the script(s) here before you run them.
+- Read and understand each step in the script(s) here before you run them!

 ## Step 1